A Guide to ISO 13485

-- Modified definitions focus on defining medical devices and products.
+- Modifies certain definitions to focus on defining medical devices and products.
 This definition is significantly more detailed than that found in the previous version of this standard.
 Implantable medical devices and sterile medical devices both get new definitions as well.

-- Added definitions focus on defining roles within the life cycle of product development, including defining distributors, importers and manufacturers.
-Adds definitions of risk, risk management, performance evaluation, and post-market surveillance.
+- Adds additional definitions that focus on defining roles within the life cycle of product development, including defining distributors, importers and manufacturers.
+Adds definitions of risk, risk management, performance evaluation and post-market surveillance.

 4 – Quality Management System

 Clause 4 addresses the requirement to document procedures relating to the quality management process.
 Documentation requirements have been expanded and clarified in the 2016 update.
 There is additional language that clarifies that quality management processes required by ISO 13485 do not exempt an organization from meeting any additional quality management requirements mandated by regulatory authorities.
 A primary change here states that quality management requirements now apply to any outsourced products as well as those produced by the organization itself.

 - States that the organization is responsible for establishing, implementing and maintaining any quality management processes required by this standard.

 - Explains that ISO 13485 certification does not exempt the organization from other applicable regulations.
 The organization is also required to establish, implement and maintain processes required by other regulatory bodies.
 The requirement to meet other applicable regulatory requirements is emphasized throughout this version.

 - Clarifies that organizations must use a risk-based approach in their quality management processes.

 - Explains that an organization is responsible for monitoring any outsourced processes.
 This is a considerable change from the 2003 version of this standard.
 Any outsourced processes still need to conform to the quality management standards of the medical device organization and written quality agreements with the third party must be in place.